 Compare, for example, the following two units:

-The photo at left shows the panel of a canister style 12-volt vacuum cleaner on sale at a truck
+The photo at left shows the panel of a canister style 12-volt vacuum cleaner on sale at a truck stop.

-on the list reads: "90 Day Limited Warranty".
+The last bullet on the list reads: "90 Day Limited Warranty".

-The vacuum shown here -- although also a 12volt version -- has a "One year limited warranty!"
+The vacuum shown here -- although also a 12-volt version -- has a "One year limited warranty!"

 Please see the lime green box near the bottom of the panel.

 We're not saying that the quality of the one with the longer warranty is better than the one with the short warranty.

 The package or box of an appliance for sale at a truck stop can be very revealing.

 Besides noting that the product shown here is the 12-Volt variety, the box says this product has a "Powerful Beater Bar."

 However, we encourage you to compare the specifications against other similar products to see if that is true -- as in "powerful" compared to what?

 It is obvious that a lot of truck drivers have opened and closed the box.

 Look at the side panel.
 Notice the last bullet: "90 Day Limited Warranty."
-Is this product
+Is this product worth the price?

 You may need to go to a different truck stop chain to find much of any variation in product styles.

-shown at left and below both have a "One year limited warranty" (which is an indication of its quality) and both have attachments, they may or may not meet your needs.
+Although the products shown at left and below both have a "One year limited warranty" (which is an indication of its quality) and both have attachments, they may or may not meet your needs.

 Which gives you the flexibility you need?

 We wonder what kinds of spills or leaks a trucker may encounter is his/her truck that would require the use of this kind of appliance.

 If you consider buying one of these, make sure that the appliance has been constructed so that the wet product never touches the electrical components.

 The photos below show Mike Simons using our Dirt Devil AC-powered hand held vacuum cleaner to clean the floor in two different trucks he drove.